stevenc49/stevenc49.github.io/pages/journal.md

 Other than doing problems from a problems list, can also go thru youtube video playlists of known leetcode youtubers.

+Add due dates to learn certain tasks:
+- 1 night to learn dijkstra and bfs
+- 1 week to learn dp

 Been learning some advanced algos recently:
 - Dijkstra
 - Rabin Carp